 Speaking with one voice

-SITA work with businesses and local authorities to reduce the impact of waste on the environment.
+The organisation works with businesses and local authorities to reduce the impact of waste on the environment.
 They regularly compose large bids that require input from various areas of the company.

 Clarke O’Gara, Assistant PPP Project Manager, contacted Emphasis for help with managing multiple contributions.
 ‘The main purpose of our department is to compose very large bids that include elements from the technical side to the more fluffy,’ he says.
 ‘As these are written by different people in different departments, we were struggling to maintain a consistent voice.
 What we wanted was to make sure that at least our core people had the same core writing values.’

-‘I chose Emphasis because it had a specific tender-writing course, and when I phoned up to enquire, Tom [Wilde] immediately diagnosed exactly the problems we were having and knew how to treat them.’
+‘I chose Emphasis because it had a specific tender-writing course, and when I phoned up to enquire, [Sales Director] Tom [Wilde] immediately diagnosed exactly the problems we were having and knew how to treat them.’

 A sleeker operation